maufarinelli/react-multiselect-dropdown-button/README.md

-# React MultiSelect Button Dropdown
+# React MultiSelect Dropdown Button fully accessible (A11y).

 A Dropdown Button which toggle a Multiselect List.
 React component fully accessible (A11y).